alex-knyazev/vue-time-ranges-picker/README.md

 </style>
 ```

-If you want to use pointer events in your project, then enable this script in the header of your html page https://code.jquery.com/pep/0.4.3/pep.js
+If you want to use this component in browser which doesn't support pointer events, then enable polyfill.
+For example,you can add this script in the header of your html page https://code.jquery.com/pep/0.4.3/pep.js

 ## Props